madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-Matchmaking.md

 }
 ```

+##### <a name="FASMatch.completeMatchWithMatchIdcompletion"> completeMatchWithMatchId:completion: </a>
+Complete the selected match ID's match.
+If the number of participating players reach the minimum required players, [FASMatchStatus](#FASMatch.FASMatchStatus) will change to `FASMatchStatusComplete`.
+If it dose not reach the minimum required players, the status will remain `FASMatchStatusDisposed`.

+\+ (void)completeMatchWithMatchId:(NSString *)matchId
+                       completion:(FASMatchCompletionHandler)completion;

+* Parameters
+	* matchId
+		* Match ID
+	* completion
+		* Block object to be executed when the process is completed.

 ### <a name="FASMatchRequest"> FASMatchRequest </a>
 Match request model class, which will create a request for a new match.